Don is a retired engineer and long-time motorhome owner who enjoys helping readers deal with the increasingly complex

 RVs Will Have Electrical Problems

-Your camper will eventually have some kind of electrical problem.
+Like it or not, your RV will eventually have some kind of electrical problem occur.

-And of course, when they do ask someone else for help with their problem, they're often told to use their multimeter and check for a certain voltage reading in their RV.
-Far too often, they will not own a multimeter or know how to use it.
+And of course, when they do ask someone else for help with resolving their problem, they're often told to use their multimeter and check for a certain voltage reading in their RV, but often they have no multimeter and no idea how to use one.

-The first part of this article gives you a simple overview of what kinds of power systems are used in an RV, from the small pop-up camper to large, expensive motorhomes.
+- A simple overview of the kinds of power systems used in an RV, from the small pop-up camper to the large, expensive motorhome.

-The second part of this article will explain what a multimeter is, what it can measure, and how to use it properly.
+- A discussion of what a multimeter is, what it can measure, and a few tips on how to use it properly.

 Every RV owner should take the time to read through this article and get a good overview of what a multimeter is and how to find some of an RV's electrical problems.